-In 2016, she spent a year as an Alumni Career Mentor at Howard University, in the Junior Experiential Learning Program, mentoring young men and women, junior undergraduates in the field of health science, who were pursuing degrees to become future physical therapists, registered nurses, and physician assistants.
-Ms. Onyeneho empowered her students in the JEL Program to reach success through scholarship, which she notes is attributed to her parents who instilled education in her at the earliest stages of her life in being a pathway to success.
+Karyn is avid in global and community affairs and was also recognized by the Maryland General Assembly in 2017 for her role in community service where she received academic scholarships from both Senator William C. Smith Jr. and Delegate Jheanelle K. Wilkins to support her doctorate studies at Howard University.
+She also enjoys giving back to her Alma Mater through volunteering as an Alumni Career Mentor at Howard University during the 2016-2017 Junior Experiential Learning (JEL) Program.
+In this role, she spent a year mentoring young men and women junior undergraduates in College of Nursing and Allied Health pursuing degrees to become future physical therapists, registered nurses, and physician assistants.
+Karyn empowered her students in the JEL Program to reach success through scholarship, which she notes is attributed to her parents who instilled education in her at the earliest stages of her life as being the greatest pathway to success.
 She continues to be active in Howard University alumni relation events and university activities.
-Her efforts in the JEL Program were recognized in 2017 and she was awarded a Certificate of Recognition for Outstanding Contributions and Continued Support in the program from Howard University.
+Her efforts in the JEL Program were recognized in 2017 when she was awarded a Certificate of Recognition for Outstanding Contributions and Continued Support.

 Karyn holds a professional memberships with the American Society of Nutrition (2019-present); National Association of Health Services Executives (2018-present), American Medical Informatics Association (2014-2015); American Health Information Management Association (2014-2015); and the Healthcare Information and Management Systems Society (2014-2015).